goepigen/MaplePackageTools/README.md

 ### addPathToLibname(path)

-Overwrites the current Maple initialization file with a string that is composed of the previous items in _libname_ prepended with _path_.
+Overwrites the current Maple initialization file with a command that sets _libname_ to the previous sequence of strings in _libname_ prepended with _path_.

 ### savePackageToMla(mlaPath, mplPath, packageName)